Flying Blue Extra: Is Essential or Extended Worth It?

 Exclusive Promo Rewards Yes Yes

-SkyStatus Flying Blue Extra Calculator showing cycle-by-cycle comparison - current cycle Extended at -38 euros net value with skip recommendation, next cycle at +109 euros net value worth subscribing
+SkyStatus Flying Blue Extra Analyzer cycle comparison - this cycle at month 9 of 12 with -301 euros net value and a skip verdict, next cycle on Extended with a +66 XP bonus, +670 euros net value and a worth subscribing verdict

 Calculate Your Personal ROI